-Spielberg, Fincher put big bang into holiday films
+Spielberg, Fincher put big bang into Holiday films

 "It's an awkward thing to make a movie from a book that has another movie that already exists," Fincher told Reuters.
 "But if I didn't feel that we could do something different, or that we could bring something to it, I wouldn't have done it."

-Typical of the holidays, theaters are filled with plenty of family-friendly films aimed at satisfying multiple generations.
-There's animated fare such as "Happy Feet Two" (November 18) and "Arthur Christmas" (November 23), as well as the live-action CGI film "Alvin and the Chipmunks: Chip-Wrecked" (December 16).
+Typical of the holidays, theatres are filled with plenty of family-friendly films aimed at satisfying multiple generations.
+There's animated fare such as "Happy Feet Two" (Nov.
+18) and "Arthur Christmas" (Nov.
+23), as well as the live-action CGI film "Alvin and the Chipmunks: Chip-Wrecked" (Dec.
+16).

 "There's something very visceral about the idea that these puppets exists in the same world that we exist in," said Segel, who wrote, executive produced and stars in the film.
 "Nothing against those beautiful animated films, but you'll never meet Shrek.
 He lives in a computer.
 But you could meet Kermit and you could hug him and shake his hand."